 You can buy mortgage notes.You can buy mortgage notes.

 The secondary mortgage industry isn’t closed to anyone outside banks or private lending companies.
 Investing in mortgage notes is available to everyone and provides an easy way into real estate investment without buying property.
 You can easily purchase mortgage notes through mortgage note brokerages (you can find hundreds online).
 They can even buy shares through real estate investment trusts.

-However, their worth as an investment is dependent on the borrower keeping up with their payments.
-You’ll mostly be acting as a bank and have to assume the same responsibilities and risks that a bank does.
-If things start to look uncertain or you need a quick infusion of cash, you can always sell your investment to another buyer.
-Make sure to do plenty of research before trying an investment venture like this.
+However, their investment worth depends on the borrower keeping up with their payments.
+You’ll primarily be acting as a bank and have to assume the same responsibilities and risks that a bank does.
+If things look uncertain or need a quick cash infusion, you can always sell your investment to another buyer.
+Do plenty of research before trying an investment venture like this.